Anthony Lacen

 Anthony "Tuba Fats" Lacen (September 15, 1950 – January 11, 2004) was a jazz tubist and band leader.
 Tuba Fats was New Orleans' most famous tuba player and played traditional New Orleans jazz and blues for over 40 years.

+Biography

-He was born, spent most of his life, and died in New Orleans, Louisiana.
+Of African American heritage, Anthony Lacen was born, spent most of his life, and died in New Orleans, Louisiana.
 His music also took him on a number of tours of Europe, Asia, Australia, and South America.